This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} s = \sum_{i = 1}^N\newtilde{s}_i. \end{align} \]

 In principle, each type of gas gets its own temperature source term $q_{T, i}$.
 However, to simplify matters, it is assumed that the subsequent exchange of energy between the types of gas is so fast that it can be assumed to be instantaneous.
-In this case you can
+In this case, one can write

 \[ \begin{align} q_{T, i}^{(V)} = \frac{\rho_ic_i^{(V)}}{\sum_{j = 1}^N\rho_jc_j^{(V)}}q_T^{(V)} \end{align} \]